christianalfoni/christianalfoni.github.io/_posts/2014-09-25-using-flux-with-angular.md

 {% endraw %}
 {% endhighlight %}

-What we see here is how the reaction to a statechange differs when we want to update the UI and trigger a function.
-The issue here with Angular is that we start to handle state inside the controller.
-The only way to react to a statechange with a function call is to $watch the state via the $scope.
-This code actually belongs in our "AppState"-service.
+What we see here is how the reaction to a statechange differs when we want to update the UI and when we want to trigger a function.
+A UI update happens automatically, but if we want to trigger a function we need to use the $watch method on our $scope.
+The issue here is that we start to handle state inside the controller.
+The $watch code actually belongs in our "AppState"-service.

 #### The lines and the arrows
 Something else that changed drastically moving MVC to the browser environment was the MVC pattern itself: